cosmos/security/SECURITY.md

 Labs may initiate emergency mitigations, private fix distribution, or coordinated upgrades before any public disclosure occurs.

+If Cosmos Labs determines that a vulnerability with **network-wide impact** (such as a chain halt or consensus failure) is already being actively exploited, or that attacker awareness is confirmed prior to a scheduled release, the issue is escalated and handled as **Critical** for response and disclosure purposes, regardless of its original classification.

 ### Fix Distribution

 - Fixes are delivered through patch or minor releases.